JustinNgoCode/455-Project-1/README2.md

 #### Requirements:
 1. A web server with PHP (version 7.4 or higher) and MySQL support (e.g., InfinityFree hosting).
-2. A reCAPTCHA v2 key pair from [Google reCAPTCHA](https://www.google.com/recaptcha).
+2. A reCAPTCHA v2 key pair from Google reCAPTCHA
 3. A MySQL database with the following tables:
    - users (for storing user credentials)
    - messages (for storing chat messages and files)